endless4s/endless-transaction/documentation/src/main/paradox/2pc.md

 | Cancel the reminder notifications                                           | Actor cluster      | Send a command to an actor                             |
 | Roll back the booking log entry                                             | File               | Roll back the change in a file                         |

+@@@ note { title="Abort consistency" }
 The same flexibility applies here as for the commit operation: it's up to the implementer to decide the level of consistency in the execution of the abort.
-In this dummy example, let's suppose traveler reminders have already been sent, a compensation action could be to schedule a new notification inviting the customer to ignore previous messages.
-On the other hand, failing to cancel the hotel and flight reservations would be a more serious issue and should be surfaced as a failed transaction, to elicit manual remediation.
+In this dummy example, let's suppose traveler reminders have already been sent: a compensation action could be to schedule a new notification inviting the customer to ignore previous messages.
+On the other hand, failing to cancel the hotel and flight reservations would be a more serious issue and should be considered a failed transaction to elicit manual remediation.
+@@@

 ## State diagram